ajithvcoder/E2EMLOps/README.md

 - lambda

 todo: (17/05/2025)
-1. add manual screenshot - todo
+1. add manual screenshot - done
 2. check in github actions once with debug yaml and then add response time graph in load test in github actions
+3. Do model comparision for 01D
 3. do video for github actions 01A and 01B explanation and merger with manual video
 4. add github actions screenshot
 5. add architecture diagram